puzzle/skills/README.md

 The sync also creates new people when needed or sets people to inactive (in which case they will no longer be updated).

 ### How to disable it
-The PuzzleTime sync depends on the environment variable (ENV variable) `PTIME_API_ACCESSIBLE`, which defaults to true.
+The PuzzleTime sync depends on the environment variable (ENV variable) `USE_PTIME_SYNC`, which defaults to true.
 This default value is defined in the `use_ptime_sync?` method in the `application.rb` file.

 ### Manual sync